elysiandb/elysiandb/docs/index.md

 * If no engine is specified, `internal` is used by default
 * Engine selection is evaluated at startup
-* Changing the engine may require data migration depending on future implementations
+* Switching engines may require data migration
+* All engines share the same query model, schema rules, ACLs, and hooks

 ---